sonnym/sonnym.github.io-src/_posts/2014-05-05-writing-game-of-life-in-elm.markdown

 As such, the most interesting way to proceed with this start would be to add interactive elements.
 Allowing a user to control things like cell size and count, duration of a generation, to flip individuals cells, to pause the game.
-The list could probaby go on and on, and combining signals from many different inputs is one of the strengths of Elm.
-I intend on revisiting this example and improving upon it in the near future, so wach out for that update.
+The list could probably go on and on, and combining signals from many different inputs is one of the strengths of Elm.
+I intend on revisiting this example and improving upon it in the near future, so watch out for that update.

 (This post was updated for Elm 0.14 on 13 Dec 2014)